 About Us

-The Patient Navigation and Community Health Worker Training Program provides national leadership for the development, education, standardization and sustainability of the growing patient navigation workforce.
+The Patient Navigation and Community Health Worker Training Program provides national leadership for the development, education, standardization and sustainability of the growing workforce of patient navigators and community health workers.

-Patient navigators across various healthcare settings must possess specific knowledge and skills.
-Imparting the knowledge and building skills are the foci of the Patient Navigator Training Collaborative.
-The program offers a full range of patient navigation curricula.
-We offer different levels of courses for new and experienced patient navigators and supervisors.
+Patient navigators and community health workers work across various healthcare and community settings and must possess specific knowledge and skills.
+Imparting the knowledge and building skills are the focus of our training program..
+The program offers a full range of curricula. .
 Course formats include face-to-face, online, eLearning courses, and special-topic webinars.
 See a list of Courses.
 See a current Course Schedule.

 The dedicated team includes content and training experts who are patient navigators and navigator supervisors, educators, nurses, medical experts, licensed clinical social workers, psychologists and evaluators.
 We engage in continuous quality improvement to assure that the courses are of high quality and relevant to the work of patient navigators.